ros-misc-utilities/apriltag_detector/apriltag_detector_mit/README.md

 # ROS MIT Apriltag detector package

-This repository has ROS2 compents for detecting Apriltags using the [MIT apriltag library implementation](https://people.csail.mit.edu/kaess/apriltags).
+This repository has ROS2 components for detecting Apriltags using the [MIT apriltag library implementation](https://people.csail.mit.edu/kaess/apriltags).

+For documentation also see [the base repository](https://github.com/ros-misc-utilities/apriltag_detector).

 ## Supported platforms